SCDH/ag3d-mesh-thumbnailify/README.md

 docker run -v="$(pwd):/var/tn/data" -u="$(id -u):$(id -g)" memowe/thumbnailify:0.0.1 Big.obj --percent 5
 ```

-This will write new OBJ data as `Big_thumbnail.obj`.
+This will write new GLB data as `Big_thumbnail.glb`.

-The optional `--percent` argument defines in percent, which *collapse ratio* of the Blender [Decimate Modifier][decmod] should be used.
+The optional `--percent 42` argument defines in percent, which *collapse ratio* of the Blender [Decimate Modifier][decmod] should be used.
 Default is 10.
+If you prefer OBJ output, use the optional `--obj` argument.

 ## Early development